practicaltech/TechFest/2021/gathering_5/README.md

 **Instructions:**

 <ol type="i">
   <li>Go back to the button circuit we put together last week.
-If you took it apart, replicate the circuit in the image below and look for the <a href="">button_custom</a> code above.</li>
+If you took it apart, replicate the circuit in the image below and upload the <a href="">button_custom</a> code above.</li>
-  <li>Open the serial monitor and look at how each button press is read.
-What are the range of values?
-What does each represent in terms of voltage?</li>
+  <li>Open the serial monitor (Ctrl + Shift + M) and look at how each button press is read.
+What are the possible values?
+What does each represent in terms of voltage (<a href="https://github.com/practicaltech/TechFest/blob/master/2021/gathering_3/README.md#:~:text=When%20pressed%2C%20the%20button%20will%20close%20the%20circuit%20and%20allow%20for%20current%20to%20flow.%20When%20left%20unpushed%2C%20the%20normally%20open%20(NO)%20button%20will%20create%20a%20gap%20in%20the%20circuit%2C%20preventing%20the%20flow%20of%20current.">think back</a> to what a button does and what pressing it would cause in the circuit).</li>